SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Introduction

 \section{Introduction}

-Semantic segmentation is the process of assigning semantic labels to each pixel in an image, enabling machines to perceive and understand scenes at the pixel level~\cite{lateef2019survey}.
-Tasks such as obstacle detection, lane tracking, and scene understanding rely crucially on the identification and description of elements such as roads, vehicles, pedestrians, and other objects of interest, especially for the safe and efficient operation of autonomous vehicles.
+Semantic segmentation involves assigning semantic labels to every pixel within an image, thereby enabling models to comprehend and interpret scenes at the pixel level~\citep{lateef2019survey}.
+Tasks such as obstacle detection, lane tracking, and scene understanding critically depend on accurately identifying and characterizing elements like roads, vehicles, pedestrians, and other pertinent objects, particularly crucial for the safe and efficient functioning of autonomous vehicles~\citep{hao2020brief,zhaosurvey}.

-In recent years, deep learning-based methods have become the mainstream technology for semantic segmentation tasks.
-Classic semantic segmentation networks such as FCN~\cite{FCN}, Mask R-CNN~\cite{MaskRCNN}, and PSPNet~\cite{PSPNet} have greatly propelled the development of semantic segmentation.
-With the successful applications of Transformers~\cite{Transformer} in NLP and CV domains, including models like ViT~\cite{VIT}, SwinTransformer~\cite{SwinTransformer}, and DETR~\cite{DETR}, these networks have also been widely adopted as backbones for semantic segmentation.
-However, the computational complexity introduced by the self-attention mechanism poses significant challenges for Transformer-based semantic segmentation models.
-To address this issue, networks such as ReViT~\cite{ReVit}, ExMobileViT~\cite{ExMobileVit}, and EfficientFormer~\cite{EfficientFormer} have been proposed.

-Recently, various network architectures have been proposed to compete with Transformer, like Mamba~\cite{Mamba}, RWKV~\cite{li2024survey}, and RetNet~\cite{RetNet}.
-These new models have shown significant advantages over Transformers.
-Mamba achieves efficient processing of long sequences through linear time complexity and selective state space, and has been widely applied in tasks such as VMamba~\cite{Vmamba}, VM-UNet~\cite{VM-UNet}, and RSMamba~\cite{RSMamba}.
-RWKV combines the characteristics of recurrent neural networks and transformers.
-By leveraging its novel recurrent weighted key-value mechanism, it enables efficient processing of sequential data and has been widely applied in the field of vision \cite{li2024survey}.
-While RetNet enhances inference efficiency and performance by simplifying the self-attention mechanism and introducing hidden fusion modules~\cite{RetNet}.

-Semantic segmentation networks typically adopt an encoder-decoder architecture, where the encoder extracts high-level feature representations from input images, and the decoder maps these features to pixel-level semantic labels for image segmentation.
-However, decoders often contain a large number of parameters, such as UperNet~\cite{UperNet} and MaskFormer~\cite{MaskFormer}, posing challenges for semantic segmentation algorithms requiring real-time performance.
-Therefore, researchers are devoted to reducing parameter count, and improving inference speed, while maintaining or enhancing segmentation accuracy.